 BOARD OF DIRECTORS

-Dave Alter is the father of three girls, including Jada and Reese, both born preterm at 23 weeks gestation.
-Reese passed away shortly after birth, while Jada spent 4.5 months in the Neonatal Intensive Care Unit and today is a healthy and happy two-year old.
-Dave welcomed his third daughter, Addison Kate, into the world in 2011.
-Dave and his wife, Allie, co-founded Hand to Hold in honor of Reese’s life and as a testament to Jada’s incredible fighting spirit.
+Dave Alter and his wife Allie are the parents of three children, including Jada Reese who was born preterm at 23 weeks gestation with her twin, Reese Corbin.
+Reese Corbin passed away shortly after birth, while Jada Reese spent 4.5 months in the NICU and today is a healthy and happy little girl.
+Dave co-founded Hand to Hold in honor of Reese’s life and as a testament to Jada’s incredible fighting spirit.

 Owner, Growing Places Therapy Services, PLLC

 Doug Levine and his wife Stephanie are the parents of three children and the owners of Growing Places Therapy Services, PLLC.
 Doug graduated summa cum laude from the University of Texas at Austin, earning his Bachelor of Science degree in psychology with a minor in music in 1994.
 As the student body president, Doug went on to earn his Master of Science in Physical Therapy from Texas Woman’s University in 1997.
 He has been a practicing physical therapist for the past 16 years, and has specialized in pediatrics since beginning his career at the CP Rehabilitation Center in

 Doug was recruited by the late Paul Molanphy to work as a physical therapist in Austin at Dell Children’s Medical Center in 2003.
 While there, he provided PT to children of all ages, from NICU to outpatient.
 He was part of the multidisciplinary team for spasticity, orthopedic, wheelchair, and neurological specialty clinics on a monthly basis.
 Doug has continued to provide his services at a monthly muscular dystrophy clinic where his skills and experience have assisted neurologists, patients, and their families for over 6 years.